 Back from Tihar, P Chidambaram says Govt incapable of reversing slowdown

-New Delhi, Dec 05: Congress leader P Chidambaram, who has been released from Tihar Jail on bail after 106 days in custody in the INX Media money-laundering case, on Thursday said that the problem lies in the government's assumption that problems faced by the economy are cyclical
+New Delhi, Dec 05: Congress leader P Chidambaram, who has been released from Tihar Jail on bail after 106 days in custody in the INX Media money-laundering case, on Thursday said that the problem lies in the government's assumption that problems faced by the economy are cyclical.

-'My record as Minister and my conscience are absolutely clear.
+'My record as a minister and my conscience are absolutely clear.
 Officers who have worked with me, business persons who have interacted with me and journalists who have observed me know that very well.''

-'"The government is wrong.
+"The government is wrong.
 It is unable to look for the obvious clues because it is stubborn and mulish in defending its catastrophic mistakes like demonetisation, flawed GST, tax terrorism, regulatory overkill, protectionism, and centralized control of decision-making in the PMO.
-We will be lucky to end the year if growth touches 5%.
-Please remember Dr Arvind Subramanian's caution that 5% under this government, because of suspect methodology, is not really 5% but less by about 1.5%," the former finance minister said.
+We will be lucky to end the year if growth touches 5 per cent.
+Please remember Dr Arvind Subramanian's caution that 5 per cent under this government, because of suspect methodology, is not really 5 per cent but less by about 1.5 per cent," the former finance minister said.

 Day after bail and 106 days in jail, Chidambaram says,'Govt cannot suppress my voice in Parl'